Library EvaluationThis is the annual online school library evaluation for California schools conducted each year.

 Curriculum and Instruction – there are three subsections.
 We expect to see a natural correlation between the level of staffing (certifications and FTEs) and the level of library services being provided.
-Schools staffed by one FTE teacher librarian and one FTE classified paraprofessional are anticipated to offer more services versus a school staffed by a single person (either certificated or classified) split between sites.
+Schools staffed by one FTE teacher librarian and one FTE classified staff are anticipated to offer more services versus a school staffed by a single person (either certificated or classified) split between sites.
 Please report the specific library services provided on a regular basis.

 - General Programming – questions focus on your program in general, asking about library advisory committees, school site councils, library policy/procedure manual, job descriptions, and how often library staff met for planning and professional development.

 - Basic Services – questions about general services and basic instruction which might be performed by any and all library staff regardless of credential and/or title.
-Instead of simple yes/no answers, questions 54–57 ask you to select the best answer from a range of choices: More than once per week; Once per week; 2–3 times per month; Once per month; Less than once per month; and Never.
-Some questions ask about activities that occurred in a typical class visit, how many classes are seen in a typical week, and how long the class visit lasted. *If there are no credentialed staff working in the library, then the survey is complete.
+Instead of simple yes/no answers, questions 48–51 ask you to select the best answer from a range of choices: More than once per week; Once per week; 2–3 times per month; Once per month; Less than once per month; and Never.
+Some questions ask about activities that occurred in a typical class visit, how many classes are seen in a typical week, and how long the class visit lasted. *If there are no credentialed staff working in the library, then you are taken to question 65 an open-ended question where you have the opportunity to share information you would like us to know that is not collected in the evaluation..

-Respondent Information – we ask you to provide the contact information for the person who completed the survey and the name of the person at the district responsible for library services in case we need to contact you to verify any responses.
+Respondent Information – we ask you to provide the contact information for the person who completed the evaluation and the name of the person at the district responsible for library services in case we need to contact you to verify any responses.

-Thank you for taking the time and effort to complete this survey.
+Thank you for taking the time and effort to complete this evaluation.
 Your answers are invaluable to us as we develop a picture of library programs across the state, and you now have much more detailed data to look closely at your school library program.

 Evaluation Participation and Responses